 Not all sunglasses are created equal.
 To ensure that your eyes get the protection they need, make sure your eyeglasses block or absorb 99 to 100 percent of UV rays.
 Wearing a brimmed hat can also help shield your eyes from sun exposure.
 When you’re skiing or enjoying other snow sports, wear sunglasses or goggles that provide this same level of protection.
 Wearing a helmet can also help.

 Never use a tanning bed without wearing protective eye gear.
 Also try to keep your eyes closed as much as possible.

 If you use welding equipment or similar types of machinery, wear a welding helmet designed to protect your eyes and face.

 If the symptoms of sunburned eyes continue to plague you for more than a day or two, see your doctor.
+If you don’t already have a primary care provider, you can browse doctors in your area through the Healthline FindCare tool.
 A specialist, such as an ophthalmologist or optometrist, can prescribe medication, if needed.

 Remember, the longer your exposure to UV rays, the more likely you are to experience serious eye conditions over time, such as cataracts, or macular degeneration.
 If you have problems with your vision, see your doctor.

 You should also see a doctor if you have any of the following symptoms: